DevikaReddyKundavaram/Animal_classification/README.md

-# 🐾 Animal Image Classification using Deep Learning
+# 🐾 Animal Image Classification using MobileNet (TensorFlow)

-This project focuses on classifying images of animals into their respective categories using deep learning.
-It uses a Convolutional Neural Network (CNN) model trained on a dataset of 15 animal classes to demonstrate image classification capabilities.
+This project classifies animal images into 15 categories using **transfer learning** with **MobileNet** and **TensorFlow**.
+It demonstrates how to leverage pre-trained models for accurate and efficient image classification.

 ## 📊 Dataset